 One of the other main reasons to head to Trocadéro this early in the morning is that the crowds are that much fewer than at sunset, providing the perfect chance to take stunning photos of Paris.
 Afterwards, take the time to walk along the River Seine during Golden Hour and soak up the sights of the city without all the people!

-If you want to see Paris from another perspective, all the while from the comfort of your seat (perfect for those with jetlag!), then a River Seine Cruise may well be for you.
+If you want to see Paris from another perspective, all the while from the comfort of your seat (perfect for those currently catching up as a result of jetlag!), then a River Seine Cruise may well be for you.
 And with prices for basic boat rides starting from just €10, this activity near the Eiffel Tower is suitable for almost every budget.

 Though most departure points are from close to Île Saint Louis (one of two natural islands in the heart of the River Seine), there are also departure points to be located on the embankment next to the Eiffel Tower.
 Some of my top picks for River Cruises include this Eiffel Tower, Audio Guided Night River Cruise & Bus Tour combination and this Skip-the-Queue Eiffel Tower & Seine River Cruise.